AI-Generated Study Guide

 7. Review your experience with cloud deployments and DevOps practices

-Modern PHP Features & Best Practices 7 Questions
+1. Modern PHP Features & Best Practices

 Essential for demonstrating expertise in contemporary PHP development, focusing on PHP 7+ features that improve code quality and type safety.

-1. What are the benefits of return type declarations in PHP 8, and how do they improve code quality?
+Q1: What are the benefits of return type declarations in PHP 8, and how do they improve code quality?

 Return type declarations provide several key benefits: